Static electricity in our everyday lives

 - Negative charge

-From the example below we can also say something about the forces on the forces exerted by electric charges on each other:
+From the example below we can also say something of the forces on the forces exerted by electric charges on each other:

 - Like charges repel